gnss-sdr/geniuss-place/_quick-start/02-requirements.md

 [gr-osmosdr](https://osmocom.org/projects/gr-osmosdr/wiki/GrOsmoSDR).

-* **Nuand [BladeRF](https://nuand.com)** is a wideband transceiver that covers from 300 MHz to 3.8 GHz, delivering 12-bit quadrature sampling at a rate up to 40 MS/s.
+* **Nuand [BladeRF](https://nuand.com)** is a wideband transceiver that covers from 300 MHz to 3.8 GHz, delivering 12-bit quadrature sampling at a rate of up to 40 MS/s.
 The host connection is via USB 3.0 Superspeed, and GNSS-SDR integration is provided via [gr-osmosdr](https://osmocom.org/projects/gr-osmosdr/wiki/GrOsmoSDR).